0x6b/typster/README.md

 ```

 > [!Note]
-> Since the Typst related crates on [crates.io](https://crates.io) are just a placeholders, I cannot publish this crate there as well, since [no one can publish a crate that depends on git repositories](https://github.com/rust-lang/cargo/issues/6738#issuecomment-472224210).
+> Since the version of [typstfmt](https://crates.io/crates/typstfmt) on crates.io is not the latest, I'm unable to publish this crate there as well, because [no one can publish a crate that depends on git repositories](https://github.com/rust-lang/cargo/issues/6738#issuecomment-472224210).

 ## Crate Features